 Eye symptoms with anxiety are often very hard to handle.
 When something is wrong with your eyes you may feel dizzy or worry that there is a problem with your brain.
 Yet your eyes are often affected by anxiety symptoms, in ways that aren't always easy to understand.

-The Many Causes of Affected Eyes
+The Symptoms of Anxiety Affected Eyes

 Eye problems are not necessarily a common symptom of anxiety, but they're not rare either.
 Most eye symptoms are temporary – lasting no more than an hour, and usually much less.
 Any long term eye problems should be checked out by an eye doctor.